 Dr. Kietzman conducted her fellowship in the office of Senator Debbie Stabenow (D-MI) where she worked on a broad array of health care reform initiatives related to mental health, aging, chronic care coordination, prevention and wellness, and the integration of health care delivery systems.
-Her more recent policy work includes serving on the Board of Directors for the American Society on Aging and for the Center for Health Care Rights which provides education, counseling and assistance to Medicare beneficiaries in Los Angeles County.
+A former member of the Board of Directors for the American Society on Aging, Dr. Kietzman currently serves on the Executive Board of the Center for Health Care Rights which provides education, counseling, and assistance to Medicare beneficiaries in Los Angeles County.
+She also serves on the Commission for the Senior Community in the City of Santa Monica.
 Dr. Kietzman earned her doctorate in social welfare from the UCLA School of Public Affairs where her dissertation research was supported by the John A. Hartford Foundation and the Agency for Healthcare Research and Quality.
 Dr. Kietzman completed both Bachelor and Master degrees in social welfare at UC Berkeley.